zkmkarlsruhe/ofxTensorFlow2/libs/README.md

 ... otherwise, each of the steps can be done individually (see following sections).

+_The build takes about 30 minutes on an M1 Pro laptop._

+On success, clean the build directory to save space:

+    make clean

 ### Download

 Download tensorflow via cloning the GitHub repo: